preesm/preesm.github.io/_tutos/02-parasobel.md

 Before proceeding to the next step, we strongly advise you to compile and run the application on 1 core.
 Even though a monocore execution will not benefit from the exposed parallelism, this step is often necessary to ensure the correct functionnal behavior of the application.
 Indeed, once parallelized on multiple threads/core, the debugging task often become more complex and tiresome.

-To compile the application, simply follow the steps presented [above](/tutos/parasobel/#run-the-generated-c-project) and do not forget to add the "#include splitMerge.h" directive to "/Code/include/x86.h".
+To compile the application, simply follow the steps presented [above](/tutos/parasobel/#run-the-generated-c-project).

 ## Multicore/Multithreaded execution